So I’m conflicted - what direction next? On the table are:

 1) review the process of people coming in from adwords

 3) more work on greeter bots

-4) search for other areas of ecosystem that are blocked up
+4) search for other areas of the ecosystem that are blocked up

-5) preparing that video for dropbox to debug github image embeds
+5) preparing that video for dropbox, to help debug github image embeds

-I finally managed to see one of our adverts that Lara shared:
+I finally managed to see one of our adverts via an image that Lara shared:

 Over the weekend I got the following from Elastic Email: